loganpowell/up-for-windows-10-setup/README.md

 2. On the command prompt, type "y" and press Enter to download and install Bash from the Windows Store.
 3. Then you'll need to create a default UNIX user account.
 This account doesn't have to be the same as your Windows account.
 Enter the username in the required field and press Enter (you can't use the username "admin").
 4. Close the "bash.exe" command prompt.
+5. If you're using [`cmder`](https://cmder.net/) (my preferred windows terminal) you can actually open `wsl` bash from your working directory within it by typing `wsl` and hitting enter.
+To exit - within `wsl` - just type `exit` (`exit` caveat: this will clear your terminal and, if you change directories while within `wsl`, it will not be reflected by `cmder`, i.e., you will return to the same directory you left in `cmder`)

 ## AWS CLI Setup

 ### Install `pip3` and `python3`:
+1. Open your bash/terminal
-1. Install Python 3: `sudo apt-get install python3`
+2. Install Python 3: `sudo apt-get install python3`
-2. Verify install: `python3 --version`
+3. Verify install: `python3 --version`
-3. Update apt-get: `sudo apt-get update`
+4. Update apt-get: `sudo apt-get update`
-4. Install Pip3: `sudo apt-get install python3-pip`
+5. Install Pip3: `sudo apt-get install python3-pip`
-5. Verify install: `pip3 --version`
+6. Verify install: `pip3 --version`
-6. Add PATH variables: `export PATH=~/.local/bin:~/Library/Python/3.6/bin:$PATH`
+7. Add PATH variables: `export PATH=~/.local/bin:~/Library/Python/3.6/bin:$PATH`
-7. Restart bash terminal (close and open again)
+8. Restart bash terminal (close and open again)

 ### Install AWS CLI [via `pip3` and `python3`](https://github.com/rajivkanaujia/alphaworks/wiki/Installing-AWS-CLI-via-pip3-and-python3):
 1. `pip3 install --user --upgrade awscli` ([more from AWS docs here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html))